dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 #### Register a result receiver

 After images are processed, the results are dispatched to all registered `CapturedResultReceiver` objects.
-Each `CapturedResultReceiver` object contains different callback functions for different types of results.
+Each `CapturedResultReceiver` object may contain one or more callback functions corresponding to different types of results.
 In our case, we are interested in the barcodes found on the images, so we only need to define the callback function `onDecodedBarcodesReceived`:

 ```javascript
 const resultReceiver = new Dynamsoft.CVR.CapturedResultReceiver();